genegazer/GenePT/README.md

 Project Title: GenePT Analysis Tool

 Introduction
 GenePT is a tool designed to offer simple yet insightful genetic data analysis.
-This tool combines the power of GPT with advanced data manipulation techniques to provide users with personalized insights into their genetic data.
+This tool combines the power of GPT with a bit of bioinformatics to provide users with personalized insights into their commercially available genetic data.

 The custom GPT is available here: https://chat.openai.com/g/g-UpAdVFI1R-genept